bevyengine/bevy/release-content/release-notes/text_outline.md

 pull_requests: [19639]
 ---

-Support for text outline through adding a `TextOutline` component to an entity with a `Text` component
+Support for text outline through adding a `TextOutline` component to an entity with a `Text` component.

 ```rust
     commands.spawn((